twbs/rfs/README.md

 - `false`
   No extra classes are generated.
 - `disable`
-  When the the disable classes are generated you can add the `.disable-responsive-font-size` class to an element to disable responsive font sizes for the element and its child elements.
+  When the the disable classes are generated you can add the `.disable-rfs` class to an element to disable responsive value rescaling for the element and its child elements.
 - `enable`
   RFS is disabled by default in this case.
-The `.enable-responsive-font-size` class can be added to an element to enable responsive font sizes for the element and its child elements.
+The `.enable-rfs` class can be added to an element to enable responsive value rescaling for the element and its child elements.

 *Default value: `false`*

 ### Safari iframe resize bug fix <sub><sup>(boolean)</sup></sub>